jillkuchman/drupal_portfolio/README.md

 ###Description

 This is a personal portfolio website created in Drupal 7.
-It includes custom modules created for Epicodus, including a DNA sequencer also created for this assessment.
+It includes custom modules created for Epicodus, including a DNA sequencer with unit and functional testing, also created for this assessment.
 It also uses AJAX to display blog entries and includes a custom content type for portfolio pieces.

 ###Usernames and Passwords
 DATABASE